Meta502/pws-docs/docs/background/pws-introuction.md

 Some items has been fixed eversince, but we aim to create an improvement and thus we keen on testing and developing PWS so it can be placed permanently in Fasilkom, supporting future deployments.

 ## How does PWS work?
-You can view how PWS work by viewing the documentation at [PWS Features](/docs/background/pws-features)
+You can view how PWS work and its capabilities by viewing the documentation at [PWS Features and Capabilities](/docs/background/pws-features).

 ## How do I use PWS?
 You can start using PWS by checking out the [Getting Started Tutorial](/docs/getting-started/prerequisite) by reading the prerequisites first.